ameentalahmeh/ihelp/README.md

 # iHelp

-AI assistant that adapts to any business, automating tasks and providing seamless customer support.

 ## Overview

 iHelp is a fast and intuitive platform designed to help businesses create AI-powered customer support assistants with ease.